CORE Club: History

-The CORE Club was founded in 2005 by Jennie Enterprise (née Saunders) at 66 East 55th Street in Manhattan, in New York City.
-Enterprise had been part of a team designing Reebok Sports Clubs before she founded the CORE Group.
-Enterprise intended the CORE Group to be a global group of private members' clubs.
-Enterprise sought to establish her clubs without success for two years before she met the property developer Aby Rosen through a mutual friend.
-Rosen offered Enterprise a "couple million" in seed money and space in a new building on East 55th Street.
-With Rosen's support and his contacts Enterprise was able to recruit members and raise an additional $10 million.
-Enterprise then recruited researchers to find potential members before sending them a "marketing kit" with a book called "Good Life: A Prehistory of the Core Club" described by Warren St. James in the New York Times as being "filled with black and white photos of flappers, old America's Cup yachting photos and other images of the Jazz Age: a branding gimmick more fitting of a clothing company, perhaps, than a private club".
+The CORE: Club was founded in 2005 by Jennie Enterprise (née Saunders) at 66 East 55th Street in Manhattan, in New York City.
+Enterprise was the founder of Reebok Sports Clubs before she founding the CORE: Club.
+Enterprise intended CORE: to be a global group of private members' clubs.
+Upon a meeting with property developer Aby Rosen through a mutual friend, Rosen offered Enterprise seed money and space in a new building on East 55th Street.
+With that, Enterprise was able to recruit members and raise an additional $10 million.
+Enterprise then recruited researchers to find potential members before sending them a "marketing kit" with a book called "Good Life: A Prehistory of the Core Club" described by Warren St. James in the New York Times as being "filled with black and white photos of flappers, old America's Cup yachting photos and other images of the Jazz Age ..."

 The interior of the club was designed by Stonely Pelsinski Architects Neukomm (SPAN).

-The club reopened in a new location at 711 Fifth Avenue in September 2022.
-The club occupies 60,000 square feet of the top four floors of 711 Fifth Avenue.
-The club has a library, theater, and dining rooms, and private meeting rooms and 11 suites for overnight guests.
-Amenities at the club include a gym and spa, beauty salon and health bar.
+The expanded club at 711 Fifth Avenue was designed by m2atelier, opened in September 2023.
+The club occupies 60,000 square feet of the top four floors of 711 Fifth Avenue with over 6,000 sq ft of outdoor space.
+The club houses a library, theater, art gallery, several dining rooms, several private meeting rooms, and 11 suites for overnight guests.
+Services at the club include a wine library, speakeasy, 24-hour gym and spa, medspa, beauty salon and health bar.
 The Dangene Institute at the CORE Club offers a service that offers "skinovation" with "noninvasive, nonsurgical kinds of age-optimization, longevity, and just [eliminating] imperfections, generally".
-The Dangene Institute was established by Dangene Enterprise (née McKay-Bailey), Jennie's wife.
+Dangene was established by Dangene Enterprise (née McKay-Bailey), Jennie's wife.
 The couple changed their last names to 'Enterprise' upon marriage.

-Jennie Enterprise said in 2011 that "You're not going to find an unhappy person in the Core club ...
-If someone on the staff is having a bad day, an off day, we tell them to stay home" and that "We don't have negative energy entering the Core club universe.
-And there is an acute awareness of the need to execute the right judgment at all times".
-Enterprise said in 2005 that the club was "so much more" than a "reimagined private club concept" as her " ... vision and our goal as an organization is to provide the conditions for transformation" with a " ... hyper-edited collection of people, art, books and ideas - a compelling collage".
+Jennie Enterprise said that the club was "so much more" than a "private club concept," she reimagined the tradition of private communities, moving beyond the old model that relied on rule books and dress codes, and innovating an approach in which freedom, independence and happiness would be the new center of gravity.
+Enterprise said " ... vision and our goal as an organization is to provide the conditions for transformation" with a " ... hyper-edited collection of people, art, books and ideas - a compelling collage".

-A branch of CORE is scheduled to open in December 2022 on the Corso Giacomo Matteotti in Milan, Italy in a 40,000 square foot palazzo.
-A branch in San Francisco is due to open in 2023 in the Transamerica Pyramid.
+An additional location of CORE is scheduled to open in December 2026 on the Corso Giacomo Matteotti in Milan, Italy in a 40,000 square foot palazzo.

 Writing for Bloomberg News, James Tarmy described the CORE Club as a "safe berth" for its members on "their endless march" between American Express Centurion Lounges and conference rooms.